Haitians In U.S. File for Temporary Protective Status

-Ms. JOCELYNE MAYAS (N.Y.
-Immigrant Community Liaison): They do not have the money, thats number one.
+JOCELYNE MAYAS: They do not have the money, that's number one.

 MCCUNE: The application fee is $470 for adults, and it's not easy to get a fee waiver.

-Number two among reasons Haitians are not applying: People are afraid theyll be deported.
+TPS: People are afraid they'll be deported.
 TPS does expire after 18 months, though it's likely to be renewed repeatedly.
 Still, Mayas says rumors fly.

-Ms. MAYAS: Too many people who dont know anything about anything say too much about what they dont know.
+MAYAS: Too many people who don't know anything about anything say too much about what they don't know.

-Mr. ALPHONSO DAVID (Division of Human Rights, New York State): She recently received notification from the federal government that the application was rejected because they failed to complete the paperwork properly.
+ALPHONSO DAVID: She recently received notification from the federal government that the application was rejected because they failed to complete the paperwork properly.
 And they have refused to provide her with a refund.

-Ms. PIERRE: It's hard.
-He didnt see where he's going to go.
+PIERRE: It's hard.
+He didn't see where he's going to go.
 What is the use for it?

 MCCUNE: Now he can see he's going somewhere, she says.
 And she can see she's going somewhere too.
 While waiting at the job center for a resume workshop, she carefully unfolds a poster-size employee of the month certificate from years ago, when she worked illegally in Florida as a nursing assistant.
 It describes how thoroughly her patients appreciated her work.

-Ms. PIERRE: At the end of the day, when they say thank you, I say it went right to my heart.
-Ill give anything for that feeling, uh-huh.
+PIERRE: At the end of the day, when they say thank you, I say it went right to my heart.
+I'll give anything for that feeling, uh-huh.

-For NPR News, Im Marianne McCune in New York.
+MCCUNE: For NPR News, I'm Marianne McCune in New York.